 Elevation: Keeping an injured area elevated forces the fluid away from injured tissues, which reduces pain, inflammation, and swelling.

 Remember...
 While self-treatment is a great way to help your injury, it will not fully heal it.
 Visit a sports medicine specialist as soon as possible to ensure a complete recovery.
-Some injuries may respond better to nonoperative treatments than others, and your sports medicine specialist will help you assess the severity of your injury and best treatment options.
+Some injuries may respond better to nonoperative treatments than others, and your sports medicine specialist will help you assess the severity of your injury and the best treatment options available.